 Three former General Electric Co.
-(GE) bankers defrauded cities and the Internal Revenue Service in a bid-rigging scheme involving municipal bonds, a prosecutor told jurors at the start of a fraud trial in Manhattan federal court.
+(GE:US) bankers defrauded cities and the Internal Revenue Service in a bid-rigging scheme involving municipal bonds, a prosecutor told jurors at the start of a fraud trial in Manhattan federal court.

 Dominick Carollo, Steven Goldberg and Peter Grimm face charges of conspiracy to commit fraud by manipulating auctions for municipal bonds.
 The government claims that from August 1999 to November 2006 the men gave kickbacks to brokers hired by local governments to solicit bids, to win auctions and to increase their profits.